 The results shown in Fig. 2 are consistent with the findings of previous theoretical studies [5] showing that the SrTiO3 portion of the supercell becomes polarized to almost the same degree as the BaTiO3 portion.
 However, the improved resolution associated with the new approach is also clearly evident in the figure.
 For example, one can now see that the polarization tends to be larger in the AO layers than in the TiO2 layers (see next paragraph).
-Moreover, our new approach is free of three limitations of the approximate one [5, 6, 8, 11].
+Moreover, our new approach is free of three limitations of the approximate one [5-7,9].
 First, we avoid the choice between an A- or B-centered analysis.
-Second, we do not have the problem of choosing an arbitrary local reference structure with respect to which the atomic displacements are defined.
-Third, the sum of our layer polarizations $p_j$ is exactly related to the total polarization of the entire supercell, whereas the approximate expressions do not.
+Second, we do not have the problem of choosing an arbitrary local reference structure as the basis for the definition of the atomic displacements.
+Third, our LPs p_i sum to give the exact total polarization of the entire supercell, whereas the approximate ones do not.

-The Born effective charges $Z^$ , defined as the first derivatives of polarization with respect to atomic displacements, describe the dynamics of the charge transfer induced by such displacements.
-We now illustrate how the LP concept can be used to decompose the $Z^$ for an atom in one layer into contributions from neighboring layers.
-This is demonstrated in Table I for the case of a supercell of tetragonal bulk BT that has been artificially tripled along the [001] direction (3BT supercell).
-Each of the four symmetry-inequivalent atoms (Ti and $O{\parallel}$ in a TiO2 layer and Ba and $O{\perp}$ in a BaO layer) were displaced along z in turn, and the changes in all six layer polarizations in the supercell were computed.
-For Ba, $O{\perp}$ and $O{\parallel}$ , the induced polarizations are dominated by contributions from the same atomic layer, at the level of around 45%.
+The Born effective charges Z^ , defined as the first derivatives of polarization with respect to atomic displacements, describe the dynamics of the charge transfer induced by such displacements.
+We now illustrate how the LP concept can be used to decompose the Z^ for an atom in one layer into contributions from neighboring layers [19].
+This is demonstrated in Table I for the case of a supercell of tetragonal bulk BT that has been tripled along [001] (3BT supercell).
+Each of the four symmetryinequivalent atoms (Ti and Oll in a TiO2 layer and Ba and O{\perp} in a BaO layer) was displaced along z in turn, and the changes in all six LPs in the supercell were computed.
+For Ba, O{\perp} and O{\parallel} , the induced polarizations are dominated by contributions from the same atomic layer, at the level of around 45%.
 In contrast, for the Ti atom, the contributions from the first neighboring layers are almost as large as from the layer itself.
-This is consistent with the well-known role of the Ti(3d)-O(2p) hybridization in giving rise to the anomalous Born effective charges in these perovskites [19], and the fact that the WFs that embody this hybridization reside on the O atoms.
+This is consistent with the well-known role of the Ti(3d)-O(2p) hybridization in giving rise to the anomalous Born effective charges in these perovskites [20], and the fact that the WFs that embody this hybridization reside on the O atoms.
 Thus, a motion of the Ti atoms along [001] modulates this hybridization and shifts the centers of the WFs residing on the neighboring BaO layers.
-This effect also helps explain why the layer polarizations for AO layers are larger than for TiO2 layers in Fig. 2.
+This effect also helps explain why the LPs for AO layers are larger than for TiO_2 layers in Fig. 2.